Rowing. Cycling. Strength.

 How will I know how “hard” or how “easy” I’m supposed to be rowing?

-Your instructor will guide you through the workout using heart rate zones, perceived exertion and customized power zone cards.
+Your instructor will guide you through the workout using perceived exertion (easy, moderate, hard/push) and customized power zone cards.

 “GRIT ROW is totally effort-based; it’s as hard as you want to make it.”